fmaguire/mag_sim_paper/manuscript.md

 #### Plasmids

-Regardless of method, a very small proportion of plasmids were correctly grouped in the bin that was principally comprised of chromosomal contigs from the same source genome.
+Regardless of method, a very small proportion of plasmids were correctly grouped in the bin that was principally composed of chromosomal contigs from the same source genome.
 Specifically, between 1.5% (IDBA-UD assembly with DASTool bins) and 29.2% (metaSPAdes with CONCOCT bins) were correctly binned at over 50% coverage.
 In terms of metagenome assembly, metaSPAdes was by far the most successful assembler at assembling plasmids with 66.2% of plasmids identifiable at greater than 50% coverage.
 IDBA-UD performed worst with 17.1% of plasmids recovered, and megahit recovered 36.9%.